 Philosophy of care

-Our philosophy is based on John O’Briens Service Accomplishments.
-These are principles that show a commitment to the rights and opportunities which should be available to all people we provide a service to.
+Our philosophy is based on principles that show a commitment to the rights and opportunities which are available to all people in our communities.

-We have embraced the Personalisation Agenda, which aims to put service users and their families in control of current and future service provision.
+We have embraced both the Personalisation and Co – Production Agenda, which aims to the people we support and their families in control of current and future service provision.

 Quality Assurance